Eating Disorders Can Happen To Anyone

 Although we hear a great deal about young women and eating disorders, the truth is that eating disorders can happen to almost anyone.
 While it does seem to affect teens and young women more, men, and older women can also suffer from an eating disorder.
 Surprisingly, eating disorders are also affecting women between the ages of 35 and 65 years of age as well as teens.

 For some, their career choice may lead to an eating disorder.
-Models, athletes, and movie stars are some careers that demand that a person be thin, thus some develop eating disorders in order to pursue these careers.
+Models, athletes, and movie stars are some careers that demand that a person be thin, thus some develop eating disorders in order to pursue these high profile careers.

 Society And Eating Disorders